DTJF/fbdoc/src/doc/Examples.md

 Doxygen  {#SubSecExaDoxy}
 -------

-\note This example is based on a system wide installation of fb-doc
+\note This example is based on a system wide installation of \Proj
        and a setting as Geany custom command with option `--geany-mode "DoxygenTemplates"`.
 (See \ref PagInstall for details.)

 This example is about documenting a function and its parameter list, similar to the previous one.
-We load our code in to Geany IDE, select some source like the following code and send it to the fb-doc custom
+We load our code in to Geany IDE, select some source like the following code and send it to the \Proj custom
 command:

 \verbatim